AprilVilmin/Election_Analysis/README.md

         txt_file.write(county_results)

 - Which county had the largest number of votes?
 Denver To get this we begin by tracking the lagest_county (largest_county = "") and largest_county_voter_turnout (largest_county_voter_turnout = 0), we then write an if statement for this and then print it to the terminal and text file.
-Below is a snippet of code contining the if statement:
+Below is a snippet of code containing the if statement:

         if (votes > largest_county_voter_turnout):
             largest_county_voter_turnout = votes